EDCD/EDDN/docs/Running-this-software.md

 ## In the 'eddn' account

+### Set up a python virtual environment
+So as to not have any python package version requirements clash with anything else it's best to use a Python virtual environment (venv).
+You will have installed the Debian package 'virtualenv' above for this purpose.

+We'll put the venv in `~/eddn/python2.7-venv` with the following
+command:

+    virtualenv -p /usr/bin/python2.7 ${HOME}/python2.7-venv

+And now start using this venv:

+    . python2.7-venv/bin/activate

 ### Clone a copy of the application project from gitub

     mkdir -p ~/eddn/dev
     cd ~/eddn/dev
     git clone https://github.com/EDCD/EDDN.git
+    cd EDDN

 We'll assume this `~/eddn/dev/EDDN` path elsewhere in this document.